-Small-farm households rely on off-farm income.
+Small-farm households receive most of their income from off-farm sources.
 Average operating profit margins and average rates of return on assets and equity are negative for small farms, but positive for large, very large, and nonfamily farms.
 So, how do so many small farms continue to exist?
 Small-farm households typically receive substantial off-farm income and do not rely primarily on the farms for their livelihood.
 Most off-farm income is from earned sources, either wage-and-salary jobs or self-employment.
-Even households operating large and very large farms also receive earned off-farm income of about \$30,000 on average.
+Even households receiving large and very large farms receive earned off-farm income of about \$30,000 on average.
 For households receiving substantial off-farm income, changes in tax laws and the health of the nonfarm economy are probably more important than payments from farm programs.